-Students who travel by car, to and from school, must follow the valet line procedures for exiting and entering a car.
+Students who travel by car to and from school must follow the valet line procedures for exiting and entering a car.
 Students may not arrive on campus before supervision begins at 8:10 AM.
-Your child should be in line in front of their classroom at 8:25 AM.
+Please leave your house in enough time for your child to be in line at 8:25 AM.
 It is important that all students be on time for the start of school.
-Punctuality is a life skill that will carry into your child's future.
+Punctuality is a life skill that carries over into the work force.
 Every minute of instruction is valuable.
+We don't want your child to lose any instructional minutes.
 If your child arrives after 8:30 AM, he or she will be marked tardy.
 (See Tardies page 13)

-Students who take the bus to and from school are escorted by a school employee, when at school.
-Parents should be waiting at the bus stop assigned to your child when the bus arrives after school.
-If a parent wishes to walk their child to school, we ask that you please escort students across the crosswalk in the parking lot and leave campus once students enter the campus.
-Students who are picked up in the Valet line will be seated in the valet grass area.
+Students who take the bus home are escorted to the bus.
+Adults are expected to escort students across the crosswalk in the parking lot and should leave campus immediately after dismissal.
+Students who are picked up in Valet need to be seated in the valet grass area.